git-REX/blog/_posts/2024-07-02-universal-car-dashboard.md

 ## 📍 My Role

-I led the embedded development and system integration phase, ensuring the compatibility of real-time data streams between the Raspberry Pi and vehicle systems.
+I was in-charge of the logic development and system integration phase, ensuring the compatibility of real-time data streams between the Raspberry Pi and vehicle systems.

 ---